Find Cheap Auto Insurance Quotes in Your Area

 Notifying your insurer of your accident as soon as possible is crucial to making sure you can successfully file a claim and get your vehicle repaired.
 Furthermore, if you fail to report an accident to your insurance company, you open yourself up to potentially having to pay out of pocket for injuries or property damage that result.

-If you allowed your friend to drive your car and they wreck it, then it will be covered under your auto insurance.
-So, any damage that your friend is responsible for will be covered up to your car insurance policy's bodily injury and property damage liability coverage limits.
-Additionally, damage to your car will be covered by collision coverage, if you have it, less your deductible.
+If you allow your friend to drive your car and they wreck it, then it will be covered under your auto insurance policy.
+Any damage that your friend is responsible for is covered up to your bodily injury and property damage liability coverage limits.
+Additionally, damage to your car is covered by collision insurance, if you have it, less your deductible.

-If you only have the state minimum level of insurance coverage and your friend gets into an accident where they are considered to be at fault, repairs to your vehicle will not be covered.
+If you only have the state minimum level of insurance coverage and your friend gets into an accident where they are considered to be at fault, repairs to your vehicle are not covered.
 This is because in most cases, collision coverage is optional and a liability-only policy is all that is mandated.
-However, if you are leasing or financing your vehicle you lessor or lender may require you to carry collision and comprehensive coverage.
+However, if you lease or finance your vehicle, your lessor or lender may require you to carry collision and comprehensive coverages.

 Your insurer will likely assume that your friends have permission to use your car, and proving that this is not the case may be difficult.
-Often you will need to provide evidence they have been explicitly forbidden from driving your car to prove your friend wasn't allowed to operate your vehicle.
+You often need to provide evidence that they have been explicitly forbidden from driving your car to prove your friend wasn't allowed to operate your vehicle.

-If you get into an accident where you were at fault, your car insurance rates will likely increase.
-We found that insurance rates after an accident can increase as much as 33%.
+If you get into an accident and are at fault, your car insurance rates will likely increase.
+We found that insurance rates after an accident may increase as much as 33%.
 However, an accident in which you are not considered to be at fault likely won't result in a premium increase.

-Drivers who qualify or have purchased accident forgiveness insurance with their insurers will see a smaller impact on their insurance rates.
+Drivers who qualify for or have purchased accident forgiveness see a smaller impact on their insurance rates.
 These accident forgiveness programs let drivers avoid the typical premium increases that accompany an accident.
 However, their rates could still increase, depending on where they live and their auto insurance company, as a result of losing their good driver discount.

-We have found that Progressive is typically the best insurance company for those with an accident on their driving record.
-However, as rates will vary depending on your age, vehicle and location, the best way to combat a premium increase after a crash is to shop around and gather quotes from multiple companies.
-Enter your zipcode to our tool at the top of the page to begin shopping for car insurance policies right now.
+We found that Progressive is the best insurance company for those with an accident on their driving record.
+However, as rates vary depending on your age, vehicle and location, the best way to combat a premium increase after a crash is to shop around and gather quotes from multiple companies.
+Enter your ZIP code into our tool at the top of the page to begin shopping for car insurance policies right now.